ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **In exports:** Whether the property will be included in the PDF reports and CSV exports generated from administration dashboards (the
   :ref:`session dashboard<monitor_test_sessions>` and :ref:`conformance dashboard<monitor_conformance_status>`).
 * **Hidden:** Whether the property apart from being editable only by administrators is also hidden from organisation users.
-Such properties could be very useful as control flags that are set by administrators, :ref:`triggers<community__manage_triggers>` or external scripts before testing starts.
+Such properties could be very useful as control flags that are set by administrators, :ref:`webhooks<community__manage_triggers>` or external scripts before testing starts.

 In the case of organisation-level properties there is an additional option **In registration** available.
 By checking this, the property will also appear as part of the self-registration form for the community.
 You may also set this for non-editable properties,